-To fully integrate our many ethics education resources (as well as over 300 additional lesson modules) into your curriculum, use the online MBA Research Learning Center—your one-stop shop for instructional needs.
+To fully integrate our many ethics education resources (as well as over 300 additional lesson modules) into your curriculum, use the online MBA Research Learning Center—the one-stop shop for all your instructional needs.

 We’re proud to introduce our new middle school ethics education resources, made possible thanks to the generous support of the Daniels Fund Ethics Initiative Middle School Program.

 LAP-EI-123 Rules to Live By (Nature of Ethics) is one of our introductory ethics lesson modules.
 This file includes a cover sheet with tips and suggestions for use, as well as both the Student Handout and Instructor Guide (42pg).Access Now